 The downside of getting something larger is that it is going to weigh more.
-If you are planning a camping trip where you will have your car right next to the camp site then it’s no big deal.
+If you are planning a camping trip where you will have your car right next to the campsite then it’s no big deal.
 But if you are planning on hiking into a campsite, carrying a huge tent would not be convenient.

 How Much Money Do you Want to Spend?

 Tents come in all prices!
-Since this is your first camping trip, I would recommend getting something that is a good quality and has good reviews.
+Since this is your first camping trip, I would recommend getting something that is of good quality and has good reviews.
 I wouldn’t spend a ton of money on my first tent.

 If I decide I love camping so much and I want to do it every weekend then is the time to invest in a more expensive and better quality tent.

 Are Pop Up Tents a Good Idea?